-The Lesson
+Using Majic to Filter the Rules

-Despite our problems with our current one, society always needs a ruling philosophy.
-We use it to create the rules that glue society together.
-Without a ruling philosophy the story of civilization would be a story of chaos.
+Despite our problems with our current philosophy, society always needs one philosophy that reigns above the rest.
+We use it to create the ground rules that glue society together.
+Without a ruling philosophy, the story of mankind would be a story of chaos.
+There would be no such thing as civilization.

 Darth Blockbuster fights to control the ruling philosophy.
 When he succeeds, he writes rules to keep the tools he controls, and therefore himself, in power.
 Corporate manuals, university guidelines, social justice blogs are among the pages of his Death Star rule book.
 These rules interfere with regular people majically bonding with new tools.

-Maybe.
-Whose to know which rules are the bad ones.
-Maybe they’re interfering with majic.
-Maybe they’re just good rules.
+But how can you tell if a rule is good or bad?
+How can you pinpoint a rule book as a Death Star?
 Darth Blockbuster doesn’t tell people he’s Darth Blockbuster.
 Instead he says he’s an Executive Vice President, Human Resources Representative, or expert lawyer.
 Are these people genuine authority figures in the story of civilization, or Darth Blockbusters protecting their paychecks?

-To answer that, we need to clearly identify the difference between majic and rules, so we can filter out the good and bad rules in our everyday life.
-This lesson takes us to small farm in Maryland, and a young boy who worked hard to better himself with tools.

-===
+It’s essential to filter out the good from the bad rules throughout our everyday lives.
+It takes practice and it demands cultivating our integrity and inner truths.
+Yet it’s a struggle that’s been taking place for centuries.
+As an example, you needn’t look further than this story of a Maryland farm boy named Frederick, who was born approximately two centuries ago.

 Our story is about a Maryland farm boy named Frederick using tools to overcome ignorance.
 His farm is one of those you might have seen on shows like Little House on the Prairie.
 Salt of the earth farmers raising crops and families in 19th century rural America.
 No internet, no school systems, no much to learn by how to survive.

 Frederick worked the fields with his mother.
 It was hard labor of course, there weren’t many machines around, so he had to work hard, for himself and his mother.